iic202/laliga-scraper/README.md

 - Use delays between requests to avoid overloading servers
 - Consider ESPN's public API if available for commercial use

-## Contributing

-Feel free to submit issues and enhancement requests!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This means you can freely use, modify, and distribute this code for personal, educational, or commercial purposes, as long as you include the original license notice.

 ---

 **Note**: This scraper relies on ESPN Deportes' current HTML structure.
 If ESPN changes their website layout, the scraper may need updates.